-Bird species are either altricial or precocial, which determines whether their young hatch with or without feathers.
+Bird species are either altricial or precocial, determining whether their young hatch with or without feathers.
 Precocial species such as chickens, geese, and ducks are born with feathers.
 Most songbirds are altricial and rely on their parents for food.
-There are 5 levels to determine how precocial a species is.
+There are five levels to determine how precocial a species is.

 The short answer here is that it depends on the bird species.
-In some cases, you will see birds born naked and helpless that develop feathers with time.
-In others, you will see birds that are much further developed at the time of hatching, with many feathers already in place.
-These chicks are either altricial or precocial, and the difference between the two has a lot to do with their location, behaviors, and threats to their survival.
+Sometimes, you will see birds born naked and helpless that develop feathers with time.
+In others, you will see birds that are much further developed at the hatching time, with many feathers already in place.
+These chicks are either altricial or precocial, and the difference between them has a lot to do with their location, behaviors, and threats to their survival.

 Altricial Birds (No feathers)

 Let’s begin with the first stereotypical image of the naked songbird chick with its eyes closed in a nest.
 These birds are altricial.
 They still require time to develop to gain their sight, strength, and their feathers.
 They do so outside of the egg, relying more on the nurturing nature of their parents.

 One of the reasons these birds can get away with such bald, helpless chicks is their nesting behavior.
 These birds will lay a clutch of eggs in a specially designed nest, safely out of reach from predators.
 Of course, not all will survive if a predator does find the nest and decides to raid it.
 But, there is a good chance that some chicks will grow and finish their development before they can become fledglings.

 During this period, their feathers will start to grow, providing both the warmth they need and their first flight feathers.
 Until that happens, they require body heat from their brooding parents.
 Chicks will leave the nest when they can fly and survive outside the structure, and the parents will still feed them for a while.
 In the worst cases, siblings may fall from the nest or get pushed out.
 Unfortunately, without their feathers, they have little chance of survival.